• Vital Shift

 First, you stop doing the hard things.
 Then you stop believing you can.

-The end result isn't just physical weakness, but a rewriting of who you are.
+The end result is a rewriting of who you are.
 I see it every day in the hospital rooms and nursing homes: the final chapter of a thousand tiny surrenders.

 What stays with me is their realization.
 That moment when they understand their body has become a prison built from years of "I'll start tomorrows."